-Results: Applying Ordinary Least Squares (OLS) on this cross sectional data showed that the intensity of the pandemic had a significant positive coefficient which reveals that countries experiencing high numbers of confirmed COVID cases are also having high numbers of people with poor or borderline consumption, Table 5.
-This is in line with the arguments raised in Section Two and all expectations of international organizations where the harsher the intensity of the disease, the higher the probability
+Results: Applying Ordinary Least Squares (OLS) on this cross-sectional data showed that the intensity of the pandemic had a significant positive coefficient, revealing that countries experiencing high numbers of confirmed COVID-19 cases also have high numbers of people with poor or borderline consumption (Table 5).
+This is in line with the arguments raised in section two and all expectations of international organizations; where the harsher the intensity of the disease, the higher the probability the country would fall in FI status.
+Though the data sets are different (here it is only limited to developing countries while the one used in equation (1) was with a wider scope covering a more non-homogenous set of countries), comparing the two COVID-19 related impacts revealed that the degree of link between FI on one side and the

-24 This measure is defined as "People with insufficient food consumption refer to those with poor or borderline food consumption, according to the Food Consumption Score"; "Poor food consumption: Typically refers to households that are not consuming staples and vegetables every day and never or very seldom consume protein-rich food such as meat and dairy.
-Borderline food consumption: Typically refers to households that are consuming staples and vegetables every day, accompanied by oil and pulses a few times a week." (https://hungermap.wfp.org/).
+24 This measure is defined as: "People with insufficient food consumption" refer to those with "poor or borderline food consumption," according to the Food Consumption Score; "Poor food consumption" typically refers to "households that are not consuming staples and vegetables every day and never or very seldom consume protein-rich food such as meat and dairy," and "Borderline food consumption" typically refers to "households that are consuming staples every day, accompanied by oil and pulses a few times a week." (https://hungermap.wfp.org/).